relevantsam/PUBGAPI/README.md

 ## getStatus()

 Fetch the status of the API

 ### Params:
 - none
 ### Returns:
 Status data from the PUBG API in the following format if successful:

-    ```
     {
         id: string,
         releasedAt: datetime,
         type: string,
         version: string
     }
-    ```

 If the API fails, you'll get the error from the API passed through to your app.
 Use `catch` to process it.

 ## getMatches(shard, filters)
 Fetch match objects from the API, applying filters as needed

 ### Params:
 - **shard** - the shard you'd like matches from.
 [See the PUBG API for more details](https://documentation.playbattlegrounds.com/en/making-requests.html#regions)
 - **filters** - an optional object containing key value pairs to filter the matches.
 You can use any of the filters from the [PUBG API documentation for matches](https://documentation.playbattlegrounds.com/en/matches.html#/Matches/get_matches)

 ### Returns:
-    A pretty complex array of match objects.
+A pretty complex array of match objects:

-    ```
     [
         {
             "type": string,